iveteran/WallsWar/README.md

-# TankBattle
+# Walls War

-A game simulate classical Tank Battle, written in C++ with Cocos2d-x.
+A game simulate classical City Battle, written in C++ with Cocos2d-x.

 ## Screenshots